github/licensed/README.md

 - `licensed list`: Output enumerated dependencies only.
 - `licensed cache`: Cache licenses and metadata.
 - `licensed status`: Check status of dependencies' cached licenses.
-For example:
+- `licensed notices`: Write a `NOTICES` file for each application configuration.
 - `licensed version`: Show current installed version of Licensed.
 Aliases: `-v|--version`
+- `licensed env`: Output environment information from the licensed configuration.

 See the [commands documentation](./docs/commands.md) for additional documentation, or run `licensed -h` to see all of the current available commands.